akimpson/Javascript-Quiz/README.md

 # Javascript Quiz

+## Languages

+HTML, CSS, and Javascript were used to create this application.

 ## Description

-HTML, CSS, and Javascript were used to create this application. <br>
 Initially, upon a click of the Start Quiz button, the user is propmted to answer a series of questions relating to Javascript.

 - Quiz must be completed in 60 seconds or less.